jadepearl1/COSC117/README.md

 # COSC117
-with Dr. Peter Wang at Salisbury University
+with Dr. Peter Wang at Salisbury University\n
 Taken in Fall semester 2021